androportal/installer/README.rst

    `apl.img.zip
    <https://github.com/downloads/androportal/installer/apl.img.zip>`_
    The untar or unzip process of above file will produce ``apl.img`` of around 700MB or less on your computer.
-Copy ``apl.img`` to sdcard(internal or external) of your Aakash tablet.
+Copy ``apl.img`` to root of your sdcard(internal or external).

 #.
 Then install `APL.apk
    <https://github.com/androportal/installer/blob/ics/APL.apk>`_ in